Over the 10 weeks, students and faculty build a relationship that goes beyond the summer.

 Jannah Brown '16, of Toledo (Ohio)

-Working with Dr. Jacqueline Morris on the Role of NG2 in Axonal Migration and Bone Development in Zebrafish
+Worked with Dr. Jacqueline Morris on the Role of NG2 in Axonal Migration and Bone Development in Zebrafish

 "My research will determine the function of NG2.
 NG2 is a gene expressed in cells during the development of the central nervous system as well as in the adult brain and spinal cord in humans, zebrafish, and other animals."